vust

 Extract Action Items from Meeting Notes with AI

 Send your meeting transcript or notes to @vustbot and ask it to extract every commitment as a task list — owner, action, deadline.
 The model catches the buried "I'll handle that" lines a human skimmer misses.
 You paste text you already have; nothing records the meeting.
-Each extraction is one visible-price action in sparks.
+Each extraction is one visible-price action in Balance.

 Action items don't die in meetings — they die in the transcript, phrased as "yeah, I can look into that" forty minutes in.
 Extraction is a reading problem, and reading every line without fatigue is exactly what a model does better than a tired attendee.